neural75/gqrx-scanner/README.md

   1. Creates a Virtual Null Sink called "Gqrx Scanner Intercept"
   2. Redirects your demodulator (DSD, GQRX, etc.) to this Virtual Null Sink
-  3. Sets up a loopback from the Virtual Null Sink back to your speakers
+  3. Sets up a loopback from the Virtual Null Sink back to your speakers (gqrx-scanner-monitor)

 Audio flow: app → Gqrx Scanner Intercept → (speakers + scanner capture)